miknab/EuclidEmulator/README.md

    This will print the resulting boost factor to standard output.
 To store it in a file, just use output redirection, i.e. append " > BoostFile.dat" to the command above.

-   REMARK: There is an example script named `example.sh`.
-Running this script
-           emulates the boost for the Euclid reference cosmology at z=0.5.

 4. Computation of the full non-linear power spectrum:<br/>
    1. Produce a linear power spectrum with a Boltzmann code.